skyfe79/Awesome/README.md

 - [TouchOpenGL](https://github.com/skyfe79/TouchOpenGL) - null
 - [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket) - Asynchronous socket networking library for Mac and iOS
 - [SVStatusHUD](https://github.com/samvermette/SVStatusHUD) - a copycat of the HUD shown on orientation and volume change in iOS.
-- [sprite-additions](https://github.com/r3econ/sprite-additions) - UIImage Category for handling sprite sheets
+- [sprite-additions](https://github.com/r3econ/sprite-additions) - Useful UIImage category for handling sprite sheets.
+This add-on smoothes the way of extracting images from a sprite sheet (texture atlas).
 - [GMGridView](https://github.com/rantav/GMGridView) - A performant Grid-View for iOS (iPhone/iPad) that allows sorting of views with gestures (the user can move the items with his finger to sort them) and pinching/rotating/panning gestures allow the user to play with the view and toggle from the cellview to a fullsize display.
 - [CoreTextWrapper](https://github.com/evifree/CoreTextWrapper) - An Objective-C wrapper around Core Text for creating multi-column text and loading custom fonts
 - [FlashToCocos2D](https://github.com/TheDamArmada/FlashToCocos2D) - Library to import Flash animations to Cocos2D iOS projects